The process for how a business can receive (and maintain) an official age-friendly designation differs from community to community.

 Criteria 4.
 Customer Experience: A friendly and engaging environment is provided to customers with assistance at the point-of-sale

-Programs in Ireland and Wales require businesses to select one staff member to act as a champion for age friendliness and older customers.
-The Older People’s Commissioner for Wales provides “Ageing Well Cards” (see below) that residents can use to let businesses know if they need additional assistance.
-In Melville, Australia, the Melville Age Friendly Accessible Business Network focuses on supporting people with differing abilities, including older customers with dementia.
+Programs in Wales require businesses to select one staff member to act as a champion for age friendliness and older customers.
+In fact, the Older People’s Commissioner for Wales provides “Ageing Well Cards” (see below) that residents can use to let businesses know if they need additional assistance.
+In Australia, the Melville Age Friendly Accessible Business Network focuses on supporting people with differing abilities, including older customers with dementia.